NBA 2K21 pushes Take-Two to $860.9 million in Q4 2020 revenue, down 7.5%

 “You’ve seen a lot of deals out there,” Zelnick said.
 “Embracer acquired Gearbox, a company that is near and dear to our hearts.
 We acquired Playdots.
 We lost the Codemasters deal.
 There is a lot going on.
 I agree pricing can be pretty heavy.
 We have a stated strategy and disciplined approach.
 It has served us well.”

 He said the company looks for deals that are accretive to shareholder value.
 Of the games in the pipeline, Take-Two president Karl Slatoff said 63 titles are core games, 17 are mid-core (core games with short play times), and 13 are casual games.
 About half of them are new intellectual properties.
 Seventy-two of the 93 are for console, PC, or streaming platforms.
 Twenty-one are for mobile.
 Twenty-six are free-to-play games.
+The company has 4,900 developers in its studios.

 Analysts expected the company to report net income of $108.2 million, or 94 cents a share, on sales of $751.1 million.